How to keep track of business expenses in 7 steps

 The best way to keep track of business expenses

-Ramp's expense management software offers a solution to the pitfalls of manually tracking business expenses.
-Together with industry-leading corporate cards, Ramp’s modern finance platform gives you automated expense reporting and approvals, customizable spend controls, and a handy mobile app for capturing and storing receipts.
+Ramp's expense management software offers a solution for overcoming the pitfalls of manually tracking business expenses.
+Together with industry-leading corporate cards, Ramp’s modern finance platform provides:

 Ramp automatically tracks and categorizes all your business expenses and can even offer intelligent recommendations for where you can reduce spending to improve cash flow.
 Check out our interactive demo environment and see why companies that choose Ramp save an average of 5% a year across all spending.